 - DNA is isolated from the cells in the sample.
 A person’s genes are made of DNA.

 - Specific areas on chromosome 11p15 are checked for possible changes.
-If there are differences, a genetic specialist decides if they might be associated with Beckwith-Wiedemann syndrome or isolated hemihypertrophy.
+If there are differences, a genetic specialist decides if they might be associated with Beckwith-Wiedemann spectrum or isolated lateralized overgrowth.

-- If genetic changes are found that reveal Beckwith Wiedemann syndrome or isolated hemihypertrophy, a genetic counselor will work with the family in the following ways:
+- If genetic changes are found that reveal Beckwith-Wiedemann spectrum or isolated lateralized overgrowth, a genetic counselor will work with the family in the following ways:

-- To help the family understand the cancer and other health risks of Beckwith-Wiedemann syndrome or isolated hemihypertrophy
+- To help the family understand the cancer and other health risks of Beckwith-Wiedemann spectrum or isolated lateralized overgrowth

 - To review what cancer screening tests are available